 Most tech giants make their Android apps with Kotlin.
 Others are planning the migration.
 While we say enterprise leaders, we mean the companies like:

 Kotlin vs. Java — An Ultimate Comparison With Examples

-In this part of an article, we will compare Java and Kotlin in terms of the parameters important for the development.
+In this part of the article, we will compare Java and Kotlin programming languages in terms of the parameters important for the development.
 They include the following:

 Speed of Coding;

 Speed Of Coding

 We can say that Java and Kotlin have the same speed of coding.
 Kotlin has more laconic constructions that allow a coder to type less.
 Yet, there is a trick.
 Finding a solution to a task on Kotlin needs more time than on Java.
 That means Kotlin has more cognitive load than Java.
 If you are a fantastic abstract thinker, Kotlin is your choice.

 If you choose Java, you have to type more code than in Kotlin.
 We are talking about the process of the solution of the same task.
 Yet, you will spend less time thinking of the solution using Java than Kotlin.